English Teaching in

 You can volunteer from a minimum of 4 weeks to a maximum of 52 weeks.
 Check below for our upcoming start and finish dates for this project.

-To join the project, you will need to pay a project fee.
-The cost is £300, plus an additional amount for insurance (approximately £1 per day).
+To join the project, you will need to pay a project sending fee plus an additional amount for insurance (approximately £1 per day).
 Please contact us to find out how much this would be.

 During your volunteering placement, furnished accommodation and school meals will be provided.
 You will also receive a pocket-money allowance of 3,000 Thai Baht (approximately £75 GBP) per month throughout the duration of the project.
 While volunteering you will receive support from the English teacher of the school and our project partners in Thailand.